Dairy Herd Work Schedule

 In the current month we are scanning for preparation for autumn breeding.
 It is now too late for pregnancy scanning.

-Our workload also entails pre-breed scanning for autumn calving in 2013.
+Our workload also entails pre-breed scanning for autumn calving.
 Farmers are using our service to assess cows from the time they are 14 days calved to ensure that herd health is correct.
 This assessment of the reproductive tract using scanning will assist you, your nutritionist and your vet to manage the cows currently in the dry cow period and early post calving period.

 Farmers are also using our scanning service immediately prior to the start of breeding to identify whether cows are in their heat cycles, to identify problematic breeders in order to maximize their heat detection rate during the first 25 days of the breeding programme.